mikew123/RoboColumbus2025/README.md

 # RoboColumbus2025
 Wheeled autonomus robot for 2025 DPRG RoboColumbus competion

 This project was started in June 2024 and is expected to have a competitive robot for the RoboColumbus competition in Fall of 2025.
-I will drive the robot around the field in The Fall of 2024 and maybe have odometry and mapping show on ROS2 Rviz2. https://www.dprg.org/robocolumbus-2024/
+I will drive the robot around the field in The Fall of 2024 and maybe have odometry and mapping displayed using ROS2 Rviz2. https://www.dprg.org/robocolumbus-2024/

 # RoboColumbus competition